 So let’s get into them!

 Most conventional doctors rely only on a basic cholesterol panel to assess your risk and determine your course of treatment.
 But that doesn’t tell the whole story.

 In order to really know what’s going on with your cholesterol, we need to look at the specific types and sizes of cholesterol particles, along with checking for other important markers like oxidative stress, endothelial dysfunction, and inflammation.

-(See the 14 lab tests your doctor should order to assess your risk for heart disease in this post!)
+(See the exact lab tests your doctor should order to assess your risk for heart disease in this free guide!)

 With this information, you can get a true picture of where you stand and what factors you need to address.

 2. Reduce Chronic Inflammation

 Cholesterol is often pointed to as the single biggest, scariest risk factor for heart disease.
 And yet nearly 75% of people admitted to the hospital for heart disease have cholesterol levels within normal range.
 Clearly there’s another factor at play here, and that’s inflammation.

 Chronic inflammation damages the lining of your arteries and causes oxidative stress, leading to jagged cholesterol particles that cause even more damage and inflammation.

 That’s why efforts to reduce cholesterol levels should always be paired with strategies to lower inflammation, such as eating an anti-inflammatory diet, cutting back on sugar, minimizing toxin exposure, and reducing stress.